Bulbbul: Plot

-The story starts in the nineteenth century in a village in Bengal Presidency.
-Bulbbul is married off to Indranil, the Bado Thakur (Elder Lord), when she is barely five years old.
+During the 19th century in a village of Bengal Presidency, Bulbbul is married off to Indranil, a wealthy lord, when she is barely five years old.
 She is close with Satya, Indranil's youngest brother, who is closer to her age.
-Bulbbul and Satya grow up together, playing and telling each other stories of a demon woman ("chudail").
-Indranil's mentally challenged twin brother Mahendra shows a strange appeal toward Bulbbul.
+Bulbbul and Satya grow up together, telling each other stories of a witch ("chudail").

-Twenty years later, Satya returns home from London.
-In the interim Mahendra was killed in what was believed to be a chudail's attack.
+Twenty years later, as Bulbbul and Satya have grown up, Satya returns home from London after spending 5 years over there.
+In the interim, Indranil's mentally-challenged twin brother Mahendra was killed in what is believed to be a chudail's attack.
 His widow Binodini now lives in an outhouse.
 Indranil has left the village and Bulbbul has taken over his responsibilities.
-The village doctor, Sudip, regularly visits to check Bulbbul's feet due to an undisclosed incident Bulbbul refuses to discuss.
-Their closeness raises doubts in Satya about Sudip and Bulbbul's relation.
-While on a hunt, a man is killed; the incident is attributed to the chudail.
-Satya, however, suspects Sudip.
-Meanwhile, Bulbbul is informed by a village boy, whose family previously visited the estate to discuss the matter of his father’s second marriage, that his mother had committed suicide after her husband chose his second wife over her, causing Bulbbul to seek the man out.
+The village doctor, Sudip, regularly visits to check Bulbbul's feet due to an incident she refuses to discuss.
+When another man is killed, Satya suspects Sudip.
+Meanwhile, Bulbbul is informed by a village boy that his mother has committed suicide after her husband chose his second wife over her; Bulbbul seeks out the man.